finom/seemple.js.org/en/intro.md

 > **Any other devices**: just bookmark the page

 > Now the documentation to Matreshka can be read without the Internet connection.
-If the page lags (noticed in Android 4.2), switch over to the mode "By one".
+If the page lags (noticed in Android 4.2), switch over to the mode "One By One".

 =======
 ## [Hello World!](#hello-world)